aki5/containet/README.md

 	executes with the host IPC namespace instead.
 ```

-All the mount name space paramters (-r, -t, -w) can be omitted, in which case
+All the mount name space paramters (-r, -t) can be omitted, in which case
 no changes are made to the mount name space.
-If no -s flag is supplied,
+If -r is supplied but -t is
+omitted, a new directory is created.
+Its name is just what got passed to -r
+but with the container identity added as a suffix.

-no network interface will be created for the container beyond the loopback
+If no -s flag is supplied, no network interface will be created for the container.
-device.
-The -4 switch can also be omitted, in which case no address will be
+The -4 switch can also be omitted, in which case no address will be assigned up
-assigned up front (but code in the container can still assign any address it
+front (but code in the container can still assign any address it wants).
-wants).

 Regardless of the mount name space configuration, containode will mount the
 following file systems before executing the program